mlucifer27/photon-trace/README.md

-# Light-engine
+# PhotonTrace

 An inverse rasterizer engine demo, written in java using swing.
 The performance isn't great, due to the slowness of the java graphics library, and the fact that most of the calculations are done in the cpu, not the gpu.
 Still, it's a good sample implementation of the rasterization process.

 This project is a heavily modified version of @cdehais's, @smondet's and @gmorin's rasterizer, featuring additional features such as camera movement, further optimization, and better user interface.